Members

 addInput(additionalPropertiesopt, callbackopt) → {Overlay}

-Adds a input
+Adds a input to the overlay.

-element will have properties shared between all input
+This input element will have properties shared between all input elements in the overlay.

 You can override the shared properties by using a callback.